Berry Street School

-The Berry Street School is a specialist independent school that supports 150 students across years 7-12.
+The Berry Street School is a specialist independent school that supports 170 students from years 7 to 12.

-Our students are at the centre of everything we do, which is why our programs are designed to meet their individual needs.
+Our students are at the centre of everything we do, and our programs are designed to meet their individual needs.
 Our curriculum is delivered with high expectations for student learning and has a focus on helping students build the tools they need for a successful future.

 Students at our school have become disengaged from mainstream education.
 They come from a variety of backgrounds: some have experienced bullying in mainstream schools and some are in out-of-home care (foster, kinship and residential care).
 This means they often have gaps in their learning.

-These students need specialised support to keep them on track with their learning and ensure they have the same opportunities as their peers.
-Without this support, young people are at risk of disengaging completely from education, which can lead to poorer life outcomes.
+These students need individualised support to keep them on track with their learning and make sure they have the same opportunities as their peers.
+Without this support, young people are at risk of disengaging completely from school, which can lead to poorer life outcomes.

 The first Berry Street School campus opened in 2003 in Noble Park as a response to local need.

-The school has since grown to four campuses in areas where demand for a specialist school was high: Noble Park, Morwell, Shepparton and Ballarat.
+Our school has since grown to 4 campuses in areas with high demand for a specialist independent school:

 The Berry Street School uses the Berry Street Education Model (BSEM), which is informed by our approaches to trauma-informed learning and the science of wellbeing.